Radix auricularia: Shell description

 The shell is thin, roundly ovate and very inflated, such that the last whorl comprises 90% of its volume.

 The shell has a rounded and broad spire that pinches in steeply at the apex.
-The spire short, conic, very small compared with the body whorl.
+The spire is short and conic, and is very small compared with the body whorl.

 There are 4–5 whorls with deep sutures between them.
 The whorls are convex, inflated, smooth and rapidly increasing.
 The body whorl is large and spreading.
 The surface is shining, lines of growth are fine, wavy, crowded, with occasionally a heavy ridge representing a rest period.
 Sutures are deeply impressed, channeled in some specimens.

 The color of the shell is yellow, beige or tan.

 The ear-shaped aperture, which contains no operculum, is around 5 times higher than the spire.
 The aperture is very large, ovate, occupying four-fifths of the length of the entire shell.
 It is rounded above and flaring in old specimens below.
 The peristome is thin and sharp.
 The columella is sigmoid with a plait across the middle, which is reflected over the umbilicus.